testerslol123/Pokerbot/README.md

 If you keep seeing "CURRENT STAGE: OTHER" after the gameboard was found:
 * You are probably using viramate and didn't disable it
 * Reread the ingame setting section, your resoultion might be wrong
+* If you are using Windows, you may have to enable ClearType (google how to enable it, it differs depending on your windows version)

 If none of this helps you can make an issue here https://github.com/tsuntsuntsuntsun/Pokerbot/issues .
 You can also contact me on discord at tsun\#3515 and I will try to help you set it up.